Sarah Emma Edmonds Suite

 Once the Civil War ended, Sarah took on the fight to receive an army pension, receiving one after eight years of fighting as well as an honorable discharge.
 If you reserve this suite, you can read her autobiography, as well as other historical works on Union and Confederate women who supported the war effort in various ways.

 The suite itself has a queen bed in the front room, a lovely Victorian settee, and a desk.
 The second room has another queen bed and a comfy sofa.
 The bathroom, which features a traditional tub & shower, is accessed from the sitting room.

 - 2 Queen beds in two separate rooms

 - Dogs allowed

-- Extra guest fee applies if use the second bed for additional guests
+- Extra guest fee applies for use of the second bed with additional guests

 Click here to see the room rates